-MIGRANT undertakes analytical work on the economic, employment, legal, and social aspects of international labour migration with an emphasis on its implications for development, labour markets and worker rights protection; provides related technical advisory services to its constituents and other concerned stakeholders; carries out development cooperation activities; organizes policy forums, constituent capacity building, research and training, and convenes meetings on labour migration issues; and publishes and disseminates guidance and good practices reports.
+MIGRANT undertakes analytical work on the legal, social, economic and employment, aspects of international labour migration and mobility with an emphasis on its implications for development, labour markets and worker rights protection; provides related technical advisory services to its constituents and other concerned stakeholders; carries out development cooperation activities; organizes policy forums, constituent capacity building, research and training, and convenes meetings on labour migration issues; and publishes and disseminates guidance and good practices reports.

 Labour migration policies should be grounded in the international normative framework.
-Encouraging the ratification of relevant ILO Conventions and Protocols can ensure that governments effectively promote protection of the human and labour rights of migrant workers.
+Encouraging the ratification and implementation of relevant ILO Conventions, Recommendations and Protocols can ensure that governments effectively promote protection of the human and labour rights of migrant workers.

 According to the latest ILO estimates, 70 million of the 169 million international migrant workers are women.
 Globally, women's autonomous labour migration is on the rise, resulting in women migrant workers showing a substantially higher labour force participation than non-migrant women in high, upper-middle and lower-middle income countries.
 However, labour migration patterns and outcomes can be very different for men and women.
 Women migrant workers are subject to multiple and intersecting forms of discrimination that limit their access to safe migration, fair recruitment and decent work throughout the migration cycle.
 Women have fewer options than men for regular migration and are often employed in lower-paid informal economy jobs with few, if any, labour protections.
 Despite the increasing amount of evidence about the gendered outcomes of migration, many key stakeholders struggle to understand or accept the concept of gender equality and the different needs of women and men.
 In particular, stakeholders remain unaware of the challenges facing "invisible" women working in private households or in traditionally male-dominated sectors like construction.
-Policies that restrict women's regular migration (such as bans by sector or to a specific country of destination) can increase irregular migration.
 Lack of understanding of the situations, perspectives and agency of women can result in misdirected policies and scenarios in which underlying unequal conditions persist and discriminatory policies have not been transformed.
-Strengthening the genderresponsiveness of labour migration interventions and projects therefore remains a key priority for the branch.
+Strengthening the gender-responsiveness of labour migration interventions and projects therefore remains a key priority for the branch.